libreas/ausgabe30/frank/master.md

 Usability Engineering bei der Entwicklung erfordern.
 Hier sei passenderweise kurz auf die Ankündigung von Ted Nelsons Vortrag Computers, Creativity, and the Nature of the Written Word am 27.
-Januar 1965 im Vassar College verwiesen (siehe Barnet, 2013, S. 73): „whole new attitudes will be needed, and liberal- arts personages will have to learn to program, before computers can make their real contribution to civilization.”
+Januar 1965 im Vassar College verwiesen (siehe Barnet, 2013, S. 73): "whole new attitudes will be needed, and liberal- arts personages will have to learn to program, before computers can make their real contribution to civilization."

 Mit einem programmiersprachlichen Ansatz dürfte auch der Dialog mit sich selbst (wie oben schon erwähnt) fließender und damit ungestörter vonstatten gehen.
 Zemanek (1966, S. 141) beschreibt Programmiersprachen als Werkzeug zur Formalisierung und Kommunikation mit sich selbst:

 > The language is the carrier and the implementation of ideas; since it is
 > very hard to handle ideas in an abstract form, the language is an important